ebzzry/ebzzry.github.io/en/src/nix.md

 This command creates a `nixpkgs/` directory under your home.
-If your username is `ogag`, the clone of the repository is available at `/home/ogag/nixpkgs/` or `/Users/ogag/nixpkgs`, if you’re using a GNU/Linux or macOS system, respectively.
+If your username is `ogag`, the clone of the repository is available at `/home/ogag/nixpkgs/` or `/Users/ogag/nixpkgs`, if you’re using a GNU/Linux or macOS, respectively.

 To install a package, say emem—a Markdown to HTML converter, using the git checkout, run: